Yandong-Zhao/academic-site/content/authors/admin/_index.md

   - course: B.A. in Applied Psychology
     institution: Binzhou Medical University
     year: 09/2014-06/2018

+# Interests to show in About widget
+interests:
+- Artificial Intelligence
+- Computational Linguistics
+- Information Retrieval

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the